 3 cups mixed berries (eg. raspberries, strawberries, loganberries, blueberries, blackcurrants, gooseberries)

-- Remove stalks from the fruit.
-Wash fruit and put it with the sugar in a pan.
+- Remove stalks from the fruit and slice the strawberries.
+Wash fruit and put it with a little sugar in a pan.

 - Cover and cook gently for 5-10 minutes or until fruit is tender.
 Drain off the juice, reserving 6 tablespoons.